MasatoMakino/threejs-lab/README.md

-# threejs-glsl-studies
+# threejs-lab
-Custom shader studies for three.js.
+Studies for three.js.